CodeDynasty-dev/Jetpath/docs/docs/deployment.md

 * **Concept:** Run your code in response to events (like HTTP requests) without managing servers.
 Pay per execution.
 * **Platforms:** AWS Lambda, Google Cloud Functions, Azure Functions, Cloudflare Workers.
 * **Steps:**
     1. **Adapter/Wrapper:** This is often the trickiest part.
 Serverless platforms have specific event formats.
-You typically need an **adapter** layer to translate the platform's event into a standard `Request` object that JetPath can understand and convert JetPath's response back into the format the platform expects.
-Look for official or community-provided adapters for running generic web frameworks (or specifically JetPath, if available) on your target serverless platform.
+You typically need an **adapter** layer to translate the platform's event into a standard `Request` object that Jetpath can understand and convert Jetpath's response back into the format the platform expects.
+Look for official or community-provided adapters for running generic web frameworks (or specifically Jetpath, if available) on your target serverless platform.
 Without an adapter, significant manual integration is required.
-    2. **Packaging:** Bundle your JetPath application code, dependencies (including the adapter), and any build output into a deployment package (e.g., a zip file).
+    2. **Packaging:** Bundle your Jetpath application code, dependencies (including the adapter), and any build output into a deployment package (e.g., a zip file).
     3. **Configuration:** Define the function handler (pointing to the adapter's entry point), memory allocation, timeout, and environment variables.
     4. **API Gateway:** Configure an API Gateway service (like AWS API Gateway or Google Cloud API Gateway) to create an HTTP endpoint that triggers your serverless function.

 ---

-## JetPath Specifics & Recommendations
+## Jetpath Specifics & Recommendations

 * **Cross-Runtime:** The main advantage is choosing the best platform *and* runtime combination for your needs.
 Docker and VMs offer the most flexibility here.
 PaaS support might vary depending on how well they support Deno and Bun compared to Node.js.
 Serverless often requires runtime-specific adapters.
 * **Configuration:** Rely heavily on environment variables for configuration across all deployment types.